panjibp/dss-smart/README.md

 # dss-smart
-A Web-based Decision Support System using SMART method to determine properness of poor society to be given supports from the government.
+A web-based Decision Support System using SMART method to determine properness of poor society to be given supports from the government.
 Built with Codeigniter 3 (PHP 7.4.1) by me, not others.
 Enjoy!